Kattukukke: Demographics

-As of 2011 Census, Kattukukke village had population of 3,955 which constitutes 2,002 males and 1,953 females.
-Kattukukke village spreads over an area of 13.62 km2 with 797 families residing in it.
-The male female sex ratio was 976 lower than kerala state average of 1084.
+As of 2011 Census, Katukukke village had population of 3,955 which constitutes 2,002 males and 1,953 females.
+Katukukke village spreads over an area of 13.62 km2 with 797 families residing in it.
+The male female sex ratio was 976 lower than Kerala state average of 1084.
 Population in the age group 0-6 was 365 (9.2%) where 193 are males and 172 are females.
-Kattukukke had overall literacy of 87.2% lower than state average of 94% where male literacy stands at 92.3% and female literacy was 82.1%.
+Katukukke had overall literacy of 87.2% lower than state average of 94% where male literacy stands at 92.3% and female literacy was 82.1%.

 Transportation

 Local roads have access to National Highway No.66 which connects to Mangalore in the north and Calicut in the south.
 The nearest railway station is Manjeshwar on Mangalore-Palakkad line.
 There is an airport at Mangalore.

 Languages

 This locality is an essentially multi-lingual region.
 The main languages spoke here are Kannada and Tulu.
 The people also speak Malayalam, Havyaka, Beary bashe and Konkani.